Electrocatalyst: Homogeneous electrocatalysts

 A homogeneous electrocatalyst is one that is present in the same phase of matter as the reactants, for example, a water-soluble coordination complex catalyzing an electrochemical conversion in solution.
 This technology is not practiced commercially, but is of research interest.

 Synthetic coordination complexes

-Many coordination complexes catalyze electrochemical reactions, but only heterogeneous catalysts are of commercial value.
+Many coordination complexes catalyze electrochemical reactions, although few have achieved commercial success.
+Well investigated processes include the hydrogen evolution reaction.

+Electrification of catalytic processes

+There is much interest in replacing traditional chemical catalysis with electrocatalysis.
+In such a scheme electrons supplied by an electrode are reagents.
+The topic is a theme within the area of green energy, because the electrons can be sourced from renewable resources.
+Several conversions that use hydrogen gas could be transformed into electrochemical processes that use protons.
+This technology remains economically noncompetitive.

+Another example is found in the area of nitrogen fixation.
+The traditional Haber-Bosch process produces ammonia by hydrogenation of nitrogen gas:

+In the electrified version, the hydrogen is provided in the form of protons and electrons:

+The ammonia represents an energy source since it is combustable.
+In this way electrification can be seen as a means for energy storage.

+Another process attracting much effort is the electrochemical reduction of carbon dioxide.

 Enzymes

 Some enzymes can function as electrocatalysts.
 Nitrogenase, an enzyme that contains a MoFe cluster, can be leveraged to fix atmospheric nitrogen, i.e. convert nitrogen gas into molecules such as ammonia.
 Immobilizing the protein onto an electrode surface and employing an electron mediator greatly improves the efficiency of this process.
 The effectiveness of bioelectrocatalysts generally depends on the ease of electron transport between the active site of the enzyme and the electrode surface.
 Other enzymes provide insight for the development of synthetic catalysts.
 For example, formate dehydrogenase, a nickel-containing enzyme, has inspired the development of synthetic complexes with similar molecular structures for use in CO2 reduction.
 Microbial fuel cells are another way that biological systems can be leveraged for electrocatalytic applications.
 Microbial-based systems leverage the metabolic pathways of an entire organism, rather than the activity of a specific enzyme, meaning that they can catalyze a broad range of chemical reactions.
 Microbial fuel cells can derive current from the oxidation of substrates such as glucose, and be leveraged for processes such as CO2 reduction.